amzn/amazon-pay-sdk-csharp/README.md

 // Optional Parameter
 requestParameters.Add("address_consent_token","ACCESS_TOKEN");
-requestParameters.Add("mws_auth_token","MWS_AUTH_TOKEN");
+requestParameters.Add("mws_auth_token","MWS_AUTH_TOKEN);

-// You can use the "response" object to get the desired response type in the section Response Parsing ResponseParser response = client.GetOrderReferenceDetails(requestParameters);
+// response here is the object of the ResponseParser class, You can use this object to get the desired response type in the section Response Parsing
+ResponseParser response = client.getOrderReferenceDetails(requestParameters);

 ```
-See the [API Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp/blob/DoDo/README.md#api-response) section for information on parsing the API response.
+See the [API Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-csharp#api-response) section for information on parsing the API response.

 ### IPN Handling